 To reach the trailhead from Interstate 5 on Maxwell/Sites road to Sites.
 Continue west on Sites/Ladoga Road to Ladoga Road, to Ladoga.
 Continue west on Ladoga/Stonyford Road to Stonyford.
 From Stonyford travel west on the Fouts Springs/Letts Lake Road to Letts Lake Campground.
 This are can also be accessed from Interstate 5 at Willows.
 Travel west on State Highway 162 to Elk Creek then south on Country Road 306 to Stonyford.

-Overall, Miner Ridge Loop Trail is the 54th most popular mountain bike trail of all 132 mountain biking in California.
+Overall, Miner Ridge Loop Trail is the 54th most popular mountain bike trail of all 132 mountain biking rides in California.